keigan-motor/pxt-KeiganMotor/README.md

 If you push Stop Button 10 times again, it will be back to BLE mode.

 ## Important
-You need to specify KeiganMotor's RADIO group for micro:bit and its unique 4 digits "name" to control it.
+You need to specify KeiganMotor's unique 4 digits "name" and its RADIO group for micro:bit to control it.
 It is used in initializer of KeiganMotor on MakeCode editor as belows.

+### (1) Name
+It is a unique specific 4 digit number of KeiganMotor.
+You can know it by two ways as belows.
+1. The last 4 digits of the serial number.
+ - If the serial number is "ABCDEFGH", the name is "EFGH"
+2. The 4 digits Included by devicename of Bluetooth Low Energy.
+ - If the device name is "KM-1 EFGH#RGB", the name is "EFGH".
+   - You can use "KeiganCore" app or other BLE apps to get device name.

-### (1) RADIO group
+### (2) RADIO group
 You need to match RADIO group between MakeCode and KeiganMotor.
 The default RADIO group of KeiganMotor is 0.